Al-Gharafa SC

-Al-Gharafa Sports Club (نادي الغرافة الرياضي) is a Qatari multisports club based in the Al Gharrafa district of Al Rayyan.
-It is best known for its football team, although it also has teams for other sports.
-It was established on 6 June 1979 as Al-Ittihad and later officially incorporated into the Qatar Football Association on 23 September of that same year.
-The club was officially renamed to its current form in 2004 to better represent the district of Al-Gharafa, of which the club belongs to.
-The club was most notably founded by Sheikh Mohammed bin Jassim Al-Thani, Sheikh Hamad bin Jassim Al-Thani, Sheikh Hamad bin Faisal Al-Thani, Sheikh Ali bin Abdullah Al-Thani and Saad Mohammed Al-Rumaihi.
+Al-Gharafa Sports Club (نادي الغرافة الرياضي) is a Qatari multi-sports club based in the Al Gharrafa district of Al Rayyan municipality.
+The club is best known for its football team, although it also has teams for other sports.
+The club was established on 6 June 1979 as Al-Ittihad and later officially incorporated into the Qatar Football Association on 23 September of that same year.
+The club was officially renamed to its current form in 2004 to better represent the district of Al-Gharafa, where the club is located.

+The club was founded by Sheikh Mohammed bin Jassim Al-Thani, Sheikh Hamad bin Jassim Al-Thani, Sheikh Hamad bin Faisal Al-Thani, Sheikh Ali bin Abdullah Al-Thani and Saad Mohammed Al-Rumaihi.
 In a documentary produced by Al Kass sports channel about the history of the club, Sheikh Hamad bin Jassim mentioned that the idea was initially suggested by Saad Al-Rumaihi who was working as a sports journalist at the Al Raya newspaper.